Choosing a bathroom or powder room vanity is one of my favorite steps when renovating. We spend many hours on personal grooming.

 The 8 Most Popular Bathroom Vanity Colors

 Updating the color of your bathroom cabinet is a relatively inexpensive way to transform your bathroom without committing to a massive remodel.
-These are our recommendations for popular colors if you’re refreshing your bathroom vanity.
+These are my recommendations for popular colors if you’re refreshing your bathroom vanity.

 Gray is currently the most popular color for a new bathroom vanity and will instantly update your space.
 Use grey as an accent, rather than the whole room gray look that’s getting a bit tired.